SinghTanisha16/flutter-neumorphic/README.md

 flutter-neumorphic is a 100% free Flutter open-source repository built with <a href="https://flutter.dev/" target="_blank">Flutter SDK</a> to make Flutter development easier and more joyful than ever.
 Neumorphism is about the minimalist design giving it a realistic touch.
-This repository contains some basic shapes and widgets in neumorrphism.
+This repository contains some basic shapes and widgets in neumorphism.

 ## Inspired from I don't know...
 Maybe from some pages I follow from my Instagram